rodrigoelp/little-stories/Unlikely adventures/31-Chapter-31.md

 Amir curiously watched the spectre closing the distance.

-The tiger stopped a few metres away from the children and raised his arms up in the air.
-An explosion of light filled the cavern as every candle burst in flames.
-Columns of fire rose behind the Tiger making him appear even bigger still.
+The Tiger stopped a few metres away from the children and raised his arms up in the air, an explosion of light filled the cavern as every candle burst in flames.
+Columns of fire rose behind the Tiger making him appear even more imposing.

-The light revealed the giant in front of the children; a giant wearing a tiger mask decorated with red and orange markings, a thick dark-orange hunter coat that covered most of his body with the exception of his large belly.
+The children were in awe with the shape of an enormous creature in front of them; a giant wearing a tiger mask decorated with red and orange markings, a thick dark-orange hunter coat that covered most of his body with the exception of his large belly.
 A big smile on his face.

-He lowered his hands to observe the children.
+He recovered his calmed pose and stared at the children.
 The columns of fire behind him had quiet down leaving scorching marks on the walls and the roof.
-There, the tiger inspected the three impressionable children.
+There, the Tiger showed his bright yellow eyes analysing three impressionable children.

-**GREETINGS AND FELICITATIONS!** - he yelled.
+After a few moments, he filled his lungs and yelled - **GREETINGS AND FELICITATIONS!**

 *Spidie...
 Why is he talking like that?* - whispered the Turtle.